 PLEASE READ: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

 After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
 If the component has turned on while charging, shut it down and then turn it back on again, manually restarting the system.
 Once it has fully restarted, plug it back in to complete charging.
 After about 60 minutes of charging, detach the Nest Thermostat and reconnect it to its base.

 You should be ready to rock and this point, but again, for more thorough instructions and information, visit Nest Support.

 If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
 Enter us!
-If Aramendia Plumbing, Heating and Air, A Service Experts Company put in your Nest Thermostat, please feel free to call us at 210-404-4233 or schedule an appointment online.
-If your Nest Thermostat was not set up by Aramendia Plumbing, Heating and Air, A Service Experts Company, please connect with Nest Support here.
+If Aramendia Plumbing, Heating and Air put in your Nest Thermostat, please feel free to call us at 210-404-4233 or schedule an appointment online.
+If your Nest Thermostat was not set up by Aramendia Plumbing, Heating and Air, please connect with Nest Support here.

 Also, do not let this matter worry you about your Nest’s reliability.
 By owning and properly utilizing Nest, your thermostat is actually saving money for you all hours of the day.
 When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.